Cold Shoulder Top Tutorial: Learn how to sew a COLD SHOULDER top! Use my free t-shirt pattern or your own favorite knit top pattern!

 I love to sew, and when it comes to our Holiday photos, I always like to include a couple of handmade items in our coordinated outfits.
 (I just love looking back at our photos and being able to say, I made that!
 Please tell me I’m not the only one who feels that way, lol.)

 So this year, our theme was “DIY Outdoor Hot Cocoa Bar.”
 And let me tell you, we had a lot of fun with this one!
 (OK, maybe 90% fun… I’ll admit there may have been a moment or two of “tense-ness” between my two munchkins when one wouldn’t quit making faces and also was skimping on the number of marshmallows he was serving up in the hot chocolate, lol.

 It’s been a few years since our last themed holiday photo shoot.
-When I first decided we need new photos, I wasn’t sure the direction I wanted to go in or what everyone would wear and what I wanted to make.
-I headed over to JOANN to do a little browsing through the fabric department and holiday decor.
-JOANN always has so much amazing fabric and seasonal decor on display, I was able to quickly settle on a theme for the photos and started browsing fabric for outfit ideas.
+When I first decided we needed new photos, I wasn’t sure about the direction I wanted to go in, what everyone would wear, or even what I wanted to make.
+(If anything.)

 Can I just say how much I’m loving this cold-shouldered top I made for my lil missy!!!

 I used my free basic t-shirt pattern as the base for the top, (this pattern is currently available in sizes 3 to 12, but I’ve now drafted a size 14 and will update the pattern soon to include the larger size.)
 But you can use just about any t-shirt pattern in this cold shoulder top tutorial.

 I definitely plan to add the cold shoulder top as an actual pattern down the road, but in the meantime, I’ve got the instructions here on how you can hack your t-shirt pattern and make your own cold shoulder top!